xwmario/Warez/README.md

 ## Courses & Tutorials
 - [ANONYMOUS TORRENTING WITH I2P-SNARK: USING SNARK](https://privacytutorials.wordpress.com/2015/01/05/anonymous-torrenting-with-i2p-snark-using-snark/)
 - [FreeTutorials.eu](https://www.freetutorials.eu/) - Lots of Udemy courses for free, has adblock detector.
-- [GFXDomain.net Tutorials board](http://forum.gfxdomain.net/forums/others-tutorials.42/) - Forum with free tutorials for graphic design, mostly via premium file hosts but some torrents
+- [GFXDomain.net Tutorials board](http://forum.gfxdomain.net/forums/others-tutorials.42/) - Forum with free tutorials for graphic design, mostly via premium file hosts but some torrents.
+- [How To Stream Movies, TV, Anime & Sports Online](https://www.reddit.com/r/FREEMEDIAFUCKYEAH/comments/9q11kg/how_to_stream_movies_tv_anime_sports_online/) - Huge list by /u/nbatman
 - [How to bypass Mega Quota limit via JDownloader 2](https://github.com/CHEF-KOCH/JDownloader-2-Mega-Quota-Bypass)
 - [How to Host "Questionable" Websites v4.0](https://weboas.is/media/host.pdf) - PDF from weboas.is
 - [How to use eMule in 2018](https://www.reddit.com/r/Piracy/comments/9p82e1/how_to_use_emule_in_2018/) - An up-to-date guide detailing how to use eMule to download rare content from the eDonkey and Kad P2P networks.